OmalPerera/omalperera.github.io/_posts/2017-11-30-Real-time Data-Processing-with-Apache-Kafka-Spark Streaming-and-Scala.md

 <br>
 # Configuring up Kafka broker #

-If you dont have kafka installed in your environment, you can refer my post [88888888888](8888888 link 88888888) to setup it from the scratch. if you have already installed kafka, we have to create a topic named `test` & start kafka producer.
+If you dont have kafka installed in your environment, you can refer my post [Setting Up Apache Kafka locally](https://omalperera.github.io/general/bigdata/2017/11/10/Setting-Up-Apache-Kafka-localy.html) to setup it from the scratch. if you have already installed kafka, we have to create a topic named `test` & start kafka producer.

   <br>